Herbalist Naturopath: The Benefits of Natural Medicine

 Making a Naturopathic Diagnosis

-Using a combination of lab testing, symptom analysis, and my knowledge of human physiology, I am able to make a naturopathic diagnosis.
+Using a combination of lab testing, symptom analysis, and my knowledge of human physiology, I can make a naturopathic diagnosis.
 Unlike traditional medicine, which often focuses on diagnosing specific diseases, naturopathic diagnosis takes into account the whole person and their unique health needs.

 By understanding the underlying causes of a patient’s symptoms, I can develop a treatment plan that addresses the root cause of their health issues and helps them achieve optimal health.